Frequently Asked Questions (FAQ)

 - National Coalition of Oncology Nurse Navigators (NCONN)

 - Oncology Nursing Society (ONS)

 The resources provided by these organizations vary greatly and can be very valuable depending on your needs.
-The ways in which AONN+ differs can be summarized in three key points.
+The ways in which AONN+ differs can be summarized in 3 key points.

 - AONN+ was founded and is led by a group of experts in this relatively new profession.
-Their goal and the organizations is first and foremost to strive to support the navigator community to improve patient care.
+Their goal and the goal of the organization is first and foremost to strive to support the navigator community to improve patient care.